Frequently Asked Questions about Admissions

 Who runs the school?

 Keely Boomhower, the School Director manages the daily operations.
-Kristi Medley, the Director of Education oversees admissions and the school curriculum.
+Kristi Medley, the Director of Student Support, also manages the admissions.
+Jan Deason, the Director of Faculty Support, oversees the implementation of Montessori Curriculum.
 The Board of Directors concentrates on setting financial and strategic policy and providing oversight and guidance to the school.

 What is the Board of Directors?